jfet97/oxjs/README.md

 # oxjs

 __OxJS__ is a working in progress library written in TS that enable encapsulated reactivity, distantly inspired by VueJS reactivity system.\
-The library is compiled into UMD format.
+The library is compiled into UMD format and uses ES6 Proxies.

 ```sh
 $ npm i -S oxjs